 9 Things That Surprised Me When I Moved From The East Coast of Canada To The West Coast

-Moving from the East Coast of Canada to the West Coast this fall was a huge change.
+Moving from the East Coast of Canada to the West Coast almost two years ago was a huge change.
 Although I'm still in Canada, it's as far from home as I can get in the country, and so much is different.

 I was born in Halifax, Nova Scotia, and I've lived in New Brunswick for years.
 So, when I decided in 2020 to move to Vancouver from small-town NB, I thought "How different can it be?
 It's just another oceanside city."

-Let's just say that I noticed differences as soon as I got off the plane, and every day I discover more.
+Let's just say that I noticed differences as soon as I got off the plane.
+Even after spending a year in Vancouver, and then moving to Whistler, I still discover more every day.

 Here are some of the things that are wildly different from one coast of Canada to the other.